dhuntoon/dhuntoon/README.md

 **Who I am**

 Hi, I'm Dylan Huntoon (@dhuntoon), and I am an undergraduate student at Purdue University.
-I'm studying Computer Engineering with a focus in software development for embedded systems.
+I'm studying Computer Engineering with a focus in software development for aerospace applications.

 **My Interests**